charlesread/hapi-auth-auth0/README.md

 ### Optional Options

-* `scope` - a space of comma-separated strings that represent the permissions/scopes that you're asking the user for.  `profile open_id email` by default.
+* `scope` - a space-separated list of strings that represent the permissions/scopes that you're asking the user for.  `profile open_id email` by default.
 * `success` - a function with the signature `function(object)` (where `object` is the information that you requested in `fields`).
 This function is called upon successful authentication with Facebook, so this is useful for things like persisting user information, it does not have any impact on the plugin itself, it's meant for your purposes.
 *  `transformer` - a function with the signature `function(object)` (where `object` is the information that you requested in `fields`) that returns the object, or returns a `Promise` that resolves the object, that you want to become `request.auth.credentials`.
 Unlike the function assigned to `success`, the results of this function call _will_ have an impact on the plugin, namely whatever the function returns (or whatever the returned `Promise` resolves) will be that which is used to create `request.auth.credentials`.
 * `error` - a function with signature `function(error)` that is called if any errors are encountered during the internal operations of the plugin.